david-develop/monty/README.md

     mul - multiplies the second top element of the stack with the top element of the stack.

     mod - computes the rest of the division of the second top element of the stack by the top element of the stack.

+    pchar - prints the char at the top of the stack

+    pstr - prints the string starting at the top of the stack

 ## Authors:
 - David Peralta